Skip to main content

 Update Your Policy Regularly

-So, you’ve purchased a home or rented a space; you’ve obtained homeowner’s or renter’s insurance; you’ve done your due diligence and put effort into understanding the limits of your policy.
+So, you’ve purchased a home or rented a space; you’ve obtained homeowner’s or renter’s insurance.
+You’ve done your due diligence and understand the limits of your policy.
 You’ve then taken stock of the inventory in your home and purchased additional coverage for your high-value items.
 You’re all set.
 Well, not quite.
 Don’t fail to complete the final details required for putting proper coverage in place.

-No question protecting your valuable property and belongings properly requires some effort and guidance from your agent.
+Protecting your valuable property and belongings properly requires some effort and guidance from your agent about your valuable items insurance.
 However, it is always better to be safe than sorry.
 If you need support to understand the limitations of your current homeowner’s insurance policy or add on additional valuable possessions insurance, Colby Insurance Group can help.

-6 most commonly stolen items according to FBI property crime statistics
+6 most stolen items according to FBI property crime statistics

 High-value personal item insurance covers items such as expensive jewelry, furs, and firearms.
 National crime statistics indicate that the average loss per home burglary is over $2,000.00.
 Consider the value of the items in your home.